 How do I apply?

-If you are a high school sophomore interested in a two-year Career Technical program for juniors and seniors, go to this link: https://warren.enrolltrack.com, create an account and start the application process.
+If you are a high school sophomore interested in a two-year Career Technical program for juniors and seniors, go HERE, link to APPLY is accessible after the Sophomore Open House.

 What are the advantages of Career Technical Education?

 Students completing a CTE program have the opportunity to earn industry certifications, college credit, and scholarships.
 Many programs lead straight into the workforce while equipping students to continue their education through college, apprenticeships or further workforce training.
 The WCCC staff and administration constantly evaluate the job market and network with the business community to ensure students are learning relevant skills for jobs that are in demand.
 Each student who successfully completes a CTE program earns a Career Passport – a portfolio that documents all skills and certifications the student has accomplished.